-- (a) the aggregate fees paid by our Group and our Executive Directors to each of Chan Jer Hiang & Co and Appleton Global Private Limited for such professional services in each of the financial years ended 31 December ("FY") 2020, 2021 and 2022 (as applicable) was less than S\$10,000.
-Such fees charged by Chan Jer Hiang & Co and Appleton Global Private Limited to the Group were on an arm's length basis and were based on normal commercial terms; - (b) Mr. Chan Jer Hiang and Mr. Ong Beng Chye have each confirmed that neither he nor his immediate family has been employed by the Company or its related corporations in the current or any of the last three (3) financial years; and - (c) in respect of Mr. Chan Jer Hiang, the Group has ceased to engage the services of Chan Jer Hiang & Co and Mr. Chan Jer Hiang since the Listing, other than contributions as an Independent Director of the Company.
+- (a) the aggregate fees paid by the Group and the Executive Directors to each of Chan Jer Hiang & Co and Appleton Global Private Limited for such professional services in each of the last three (3) financial years (as applicable) were less than S\$10,000.
+Such fees charged by Chan Jer Hiang & Co and Appleton Global Private Limited were on an arm's length basis and were based on normal commercial terms; and - (b) Mr. Chan Jer Hiang and Mr. Ong Beng Chye have each confirmed that neither he nor his immediate family have been employed by the Company or its related corporations in the current or any of the last three (3) financial years.

-The independence of each Director is reviewed annually by the NC with reference to the criteria for independence in the Code and the Catalist Rules.
+The independence of each Independent Director is reviewed annually by the NC with reference to the criteria for independence in the Code and the Catalist Rules.
 Each Independent Director is required annually to provide a signed confirmation that he/she is independent within the meaning of the Code and the Catalist Rules.
-The NC and the Board have reviewed and ascertained that all Independent Directors are independent in conduct, character and judgement, and in accordance with the Code and its accompanying practice guidances and the Catalist Rules and note that save as disclosed above, none of the Independent Directors has any relationship with the Company, its related corporations, substantial Shareholders or officers, which could interfere or be perceived to interfere with their independent judgement.
+The NC and the Board have reviewed and ascertained that all Independent Directors are independent in conduct, character and judgement, in accordance with the Code and its accompanying practice guidances and the Catalist Rules, and further note that save as disclosed above, none of the Independent Directors have any relationship with the Company, its related corporations, substantial Shareholders or officers, which could interfere or be perceived to interfere with their independent judgement.